JoanGen/Obsidian-Material-3-Expressive/README.md

 If you appreciate the attention to detail in this implementation of Material 3, consider supporting the project!
 Your donations help keep the theme updated and free.

 [![Ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/joangen)

+## ⚙️ Development Note: Version Status v1.0.0

+[!IMPORTANT]

+Material-3-Expressive is currently undergoing active optimization.
+While the Android 16-inspired visual foundation is mostly functional and stable, the project is under continuous refinement.

 ## ⚖️ Disclaimer & License